Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 **Does Open CAS Linux work with non-Intel® SSDs?**

 Yes, however we validate only on Intel(R) SSDs.
-In addition Open CAS Linux utilizes the features of Intel SSD to provide improved performance and functionality that may not be available with third party products.
-Open CAS Linux is also favorably priced when purchased with Intel SSDs.
+In addition Open CAS Linux utilizes the features of Intel(R) SSDs to provide improved performance and functionality that may not be available with other products.

 **How do I test performance?**